elben/elben.github.io/posts/2014-10-25-planjure-astar-and-dijkstras-in-om.markdown

 ---
 layout: post
-title: Planjure: A* and Dijkstra's in Om
+title: "Planjure: A* and Dijkstra's in Om"
 categories: blog
 tags: clojure
 ---